Top of main content

 Some of the most significant benefits of having 2 credit cards are the additional perks that come with each card.

 When applying for a credit card, thoroughly research the rewards and benefits offered, and choose one that aligns with your specific needs.
-For example, our credit cards offer cashback, airmiles and points:
+For example, you might prefer a card with generous cashback offers, complimentary airport lounge access and welcome offers.
+Other cards might come with a fuel surcharge waiver, air miles conversion and accelerated reward points per year.

 Do you travel a lot?
 Explore travel credit cards for overseas perks.